 Investing in nice flatware doesn’t have to break the bank.
 Whether you’re looking for a set that can handle family dinners or something you’ll break out for special holiday meals, the Lenox Portola 65-Piece Stainless Steel Flatware Set is sure to please.
 The set offers service for 12 and is made from high-quality 18/10 stainless steel that, with proper care, will last for decades to come.
-We set our table with the silverware to see just how it performed.
-Read on for our verdict.
+I set my table with the silverware to see just how it performed.
+Read on for the verdict.

 Design: Sleek, shiny, and serviceable

 An impressive display of flatware, the Portola set will definitely steal glances.
 A rather versatile, contemporary design for the 130-year-old Lenox company, the set adds an upscale touch to your table—no matter if used during a casual pancake breakfast or formal dinner party.
 Crafted with an 18/10 stainless steel grade, the collection is durable and dishwasher safe.
 The end of each utensil features a band with subtle dots; I found this to be a tasteful touch that didn’t distract from the overall sophistication of the set.
 If properly cared for, the set could certainly be passed down as an heirloom.